PUBLICATIONS & ARCHIVES

 There are three separate libraries:

-(i) The Royal Commonwealth Society Library, in Cambridge University Library - primarily for items that complement the existing RCS collections.
-Include well-captioned photographs, with diaries or related correspondence.
+(i) The Royal Commonwealth Society Library, now part of the Cambridge University Library, is primarily for items that complement the existing RCS collections.
+These include well-captioned photographs, with diaries or related correspondence.

 Tel: 01223 333146